 Even adults who can function at the much more complex developmental capacities can have emotionally catastrophic reactions to certain events, people, or situations.
 This is sensible and this is human nature.
 As Dr. Tippy points out, you wouldn’t treat someone the same way the day her mother died as the day she wins the lotto.

 People get simplistic with kids with neurological developmental differences, he says.
 It’s not true that once you conquer something, you have finished with it.
-People are always moving up and down the developmental ladder.
-So we wouldn’t want to have the same expectations or set limits the same way with an abstract child if (s)he is not abstract in that moment.
+People are always moving up and down developmentally.
+So we wouldn’t want to have the same expectations or set limits the same way with an abstract child if they are not abstract in that moment.
 That doesn’t work with someone who is dysregulated in the moment, Dr. Tippy says.

 Hopefully you found this blog post helpful in understanding how to focus on development rather than behaviour when setting limits and understand that all of us can have capacities and potential that are at a higher capacity than where we behave at any one particular moment in time.
 Next time we will talk about moving up and down the developmental ladder.